Boreal forest of Canada: Protection

-Boreal in culture and popular imagination
+Canada's boreal forest in popular culture

 The boreal forest is deeply ingrained in the Canadian identity and the images foreigners have of Canada.
 The history of the early European fur traders, their adventures, discoveries, aboriginal alliances and misfortunes is an essential part of the popular colonial history of Canada.
 The canoe, the beaver pelt, the coureur des bois, the voyageurs, the Hudson's Bay Company and the North-West Mounted Police, the construction of Canada's transcontinental railways – all are symbols of Canadian history familiar to school children that are inextricably linked to the boreal forest.

 The forest – and boreal species such as the caribou and loon – are or have been featured on Canadian currency.
 Another iconic and enduring image of the boreal was created by 20th-century landscape painters, most notably from the Group of Seven, who saw the uniqueness of Canada in its boreal vastness.
 The Group of Seven artists largely portrayed the boreal as natural, pure and unspoiled by human presence or activity and hence only partly a reflection of reality.